RanjitPatil/Malicious-OneNote-AsyncRAT-Analysis/README.md

 ## Strings Check

-- HTA file is not obfuscated and we can see file in Strings output as well.
+- HTA file is not obfuscated and we can see HTA file in Strings output as well.

 > ***`REMnux: strings "file name"`***